What are Literature Circles & how to use Lit Circles in High School Spanish?

 Since I have always run this lit circle unit like a college class, in my unit I have not been big into assigning literature circle jobs.
 I know that for elementary and middle school having set lit circle jobs like the reader, timekeeper, note-taker, etc, can be helpful.
 But, with a high school junior and senior-led class in the Spring, I let groups naturally pick and choose who does what each day.
 Here are examples of different lit circle jobs based on the group.

-- Group C – A group who wants and needs more support might want the teacher there as they read new sections for clarification and support.
+• Group C – A group that wants and needs more support might want the teacher there as they read new sections for clarification and support.

 I have found by Spanish 4 especially many students fall into their natural group roles.
 Trying to control them will only lead to animosity.
 If a group does not seem to be working, I might suggest setting more specific lit circle roles if needed.